icholy/blog/content/post/semgrep-autofix-llm.md

 Description = ""
 Tags = ["Development", "LLM", "Semgrep"]
-Categories = ["Development", "AI", "LLM"] date = "2024-04-24T15:44:05-05:00"
+Categories = ["Development", "AI", "LLM"] date = "2024-03-24T12:00:00-05:00"
 title = "Semgrep: AutoFixes using LLMs"

 +++

 ### Semgrep:

-Semgrep is an amazing tool which it lets you search code by matching against the AST.
-For example, if you want to find all method calls named `get_foo` , you can write a pattern like this:
+Semgrep is an incredible tool that allows you to search code by matching against the Abstract Syntax Tree (AST).
+For instance, if you want to find all method calls named `get_foo`, you can write a pattern like this:

 ```
 $A.get_foo(...)
 ```

-Use the playground to test your own patterns: https://semgrep.dev/playground/new
+Test your own patterns using the playground: https://semgrep.dev/playground/new

-There are several other tools like this but, at the time of writing, semgrep is the most capable:
+While there are other tools like this, semgrep is currently the most capable:

 - https://ast-grep.github.io/
 - https://codeql.github.com/